ip127001/geekrk/posts/var.md

 ![var](/images/var.png)

-Variable declaration: var

 Variables represent a memory location where data can be stored.
 Basically, they are names of boxes in which we can put data values.
 But to use variables we need to declare a variable, then assign a data value to it.
 In Javascript, variables are declared with keywords `var`, `let`, and `const`.

 **Note**: In Java and many other languages variables are declared with different keywords like `int` for integer type of data values or `char` for characters.
 But in JavaScript, we have general keywords for all types of data values whether they are integer, decimal, boolean, or strings.

 ES6 introduced let and const keywords but var was the only option before 2015.
-In this article, we are going to discuss **var** specifically.
+In this article, we are going to discuss `var` specifically.

 ### The var